Bright spots in global stocks

 Tactical | ||

-US equities | We see the AI buildout and adoption creating opportunities across sectors.
+US equities | Policy uncertainty may weigh on growth and stocks in the near term.
+Yet we remain overweight as we see the AI buildout and adoption creating opportunities across sectors and driving equity strength over our tactical horizon.
 We tap into beneficiaries outside the tech sector.
-Robust economic growth, broad earnings growth and a quality tilt underpin our conviction and overweight in US stocks versus other regions.
 We see valuations for big tech backed by strong earnings, and less lofty valuations for other sectors. | |

 Japanese equities | A brighter outlook for Japan’s economy and corporate reforms are driving improved earnings and shareholder returns.
 Yet the potential drag on earnings from a stronger yen is a risk. | |

-Selective in fixed income | Persistent deficits and sticky inflation in the US make us more positive on fixed income elsewhere, notably Europe.
-We are underweight long-term US Treasuries and like UK gilts instead.
-We also prefer European credit – both investment grade and high yield – over the US on cheaper valuations. | |
+Selective in fixed income | Persistent deficits and sticky inflation in the US make us underweight long-term US Treasuries.
+We also prefer European credit – both investment grade and high yield – over the US on more attractive spreads. | |

 Strategic | ||